blazexnz/blazexnz.github.io/binary-memory-training/README.md

 - The generated number grid is responsive in layout
 - The app is dsigned to be simple, and easy to use with a focus on functionality

+## Desktop version additional notes
+- The number of group feild defaults to 104 which lends itself to placing a PO (person-object) image in a memory palace with 26 locations

 ## Progeressive Web App (PWA) additional notes
 The PWA has been left separate so that we can experiement different development styling for mobile.
-The key differences in the PWA app is ensuring that number keyboard, and input checker field is specific for iPhone.

 ### Files overview
 - **service-worker.js:** The JavaScript file that runs in the background to manage caching